locize/locizify/README.md

 Per default only `localhost` is allowed to send missing keys ([or update missing keys](https://www.i18next.com/overview/configuration-options#missing-keys)) (to avoid using this feature accidentally [in production](https://docs.locize.com/guides-tips-and-tricks/going-production)).
 If you're not using `localhost` during development you will have to set the `allowedAddOrUpdateHosts: ['your.domain.tld']`.

+If you use `saveMissing=true` via query paramenter, make sure you do **NOT** define the saveMissing option also in the script tag or via init option.

 ## Find more information

 locizify wraps some other modules from locize and i18next so there are additional valuable resources to read to get details on all the provided options: